richardhriech/EscapeMines/README.md

 # EscapeMines
 Home assignment

-This is a home assignmert for a job application.
+This is a home assignment for a job application.

 Things that can be improved:
 - Using dependency injection for even better separation of concerns.
 The size and the scope of this project didn't require DI,